 Q: How will you manage Guide Dogs for the blind and Assistance Dogs for the deaf and disabled?

-A: For information on travelling with guide dogs or assistance dogs with British Airways, please click here or for Iberia, click here.
+A: For information on travelling with guide dogs or assistance dogs check the airline policy: British Airways, Iberia, Aer Lingus, Vueling, LEVEL.

 A: Some dangerous dog breeds and snub nosed breeds of cats and dogs may not be accepted, please fill in the enquiry form above and your pet travel agent will advise.